-The following parameters must be considered to have a validated HPLC method for use with SOP, GMP, GLP and other pharmaceutical, environmental and forensic applications:
+The following parameters must be considered to have a validated HPLC method for use with SOP, GMP, GLP and other pharmaceutical, environmental and forensic applications.
+This is a summary and you should consult your Regulatory Affairs department.

 1. Accuracy: How close the experimental value is to the real value.
 The analyst may demonstrate this by comparison to a reference standard, percent recovery, and standard addition.